 Detail of the New Gelto showing the name plate.
 Camerapedia suggests this was to cover a hole in the top plate, but that is not true in this case, there is nothing under the name plate.

-A gold-coloured post-war Gelto with coated Grimmel C 50mm f/3.5 lens and markings 'Made in Occupied Japan' on the red window cover at the back.
+A gold-coloured post-war Gelto with coated Grimmel C 50mm f/3.5 lens and with 'Made in Occupied Japan' markings on the red window cover at the back.

 Top view of the post-war Gelto-DIII with collapsible lens extended.
 Note the lever to release the back, instead of a turning key like the pre-war version above.